 Choose a start date

 What is the course about?

-The course will develop a range of counselling skills, consistent with the core conditions of the Person-centred; interaction with other students in a personal development group.
-Please note this course is exempt from our standard refund policy.
+In this course, you'll develop a range of counselling skills, consistent with the core conditions of the person-centred approach, through interacting with other students in a personal development group.

 What will we cover?

-Skills, attitudes and personal qualities relating to the Person-centred and Gelsalt approach
+- Skills, attitudes and personal qualities relating to the person-centred approach

-Giving & receiving constructive feedback in skills practice sessions
+- Giving and receiving constructive feedback in skills practice sessions